Skip to content

 "Password must be at least 8 characters"

-Fix: Use a stronger password or passphrase:
+Fix: Use a longer password or passphrase:

 Bash

-# ✅ Acceptable
+# ✅ Strong passphrase

 "File does not look like a standard .env file"